DivyaGodayal/CoderChef-Kitchen/Graphs-And-Trees/Remove-Invalid-Parenthesis/README.md

 ## A Recursive Naïve Solution

-* There is a very simple recursive approach to tis problem.
+* There is a very simple recursive approach to this problem.
 * The question asks us to remove some (maybe even 0) parenthesis to make the resulting expression valid.
 * Since we don't really know which of the parenthesis should be removed, we can